What Do Babies Dream About?

 Adults dream during REM (rapid eye movement) sleep and infants have loads of REM.
 So, it might be fair to assume that babies have tons of dreams.
-Perhaps they conjure up huge smiling faces, giant-tongued dogs licking their toes, and breasts the size of blimps gushing sweet, warm milk.
-Of course, babies can’t speak, so it’s impossible to guess what they’re dreaming, or even know if they’re dreaming at all.
-But what do older children dream about?
+Perhaps they conjure up huge smiling faces, giant-tongued dogs licking their toes, or even their mama playing a game of peek-a-boo.
+Of course, babies can’t speak, so it’s natural to wonder: Do babies have dreams?
+And if so, what do babies dream about?

+So, when do babies start dreaming?
+The general consensus is that infants and babies start dreaming around the age of two.
 Psychologist David Foulkes studies children (from tots to teens) to bring the secrets of their dreams to the light of day.
 In his lab, he lets kids fall asleep and then wakes them 3 times a night—sometimes in REM and sometimes in NREM—and asks them to describe what they recall.

 Foulkes’ findings are surprising…in how unsurprising they are.
 Basically, little kids have little dreams.
 But exactly what kids see while dreaming depends on their age.
 As children develop and grow, their dreams do too.

 Toddler dreams are usually just snapshots, looking much more like a slideshow than a movie, when compared to the dreams of adults.
 They heavily feature animals and other familiar sights, like images of people eating.
 According to Foulkes, “Children’s dream life…seems to be similar to their waking imagination and narration,” he explains in his study, Children’s Dreaming and the Development of Consciousness.
 “Animals carry human concerns and readily become objects of identification.”